-Getting ready for an amazing safari in Africa?
-You may already have the destination in mind, plane tickets booked, and reservation at a dream inspiring African lodge.
-The next step is to gather all the safari gear you will need to get you through this trip.
+As small planes are the primary means of travel for safari, soft-sided safari bags are the luggage of choice.
+We recommend investing in one of these fantastic safari bags before your trip.
+You may already have the destination, plane tickets booked, and a reservation at a dream-inspiring African lodge.
+The next step is to gather all the safari gear you need to get through this trip.

 We have been on over 100 safaris and can’t recommend sturdy and quality gear enough.
 Why?
-If you go cheap on safari bags or safari clothes in Africa and something goes wrong there is no replacing them on short notice.
+If you go cheap on safari bags or safari clothes in Africa and something goes wrong, there is no replacement in the bush.

 The Best Safari Bags